Send Money Online with Xe International Money Transfer

 We'll send the money to the recipient's mobile wallet upon receiving your payment.

-Cash pickup lets Xe users in Canada, New Zealand, Europe, the UK, and the USA send money quickly in physical form.
+Cash pickup lets Xe users in the UK send money quickly in physical form.

 As a sender, pick an amount and pay.
 We'll generate a PIN for your recipient to collect the money at a chosen location, subject to our Terms and Conditions.